sathvika0307/Student-Performance-Analysis-using-Multiple-Linear-Regression/README.md

-## 📊 Project Title: Student Performance Analysis using Multiple Linear Regression
+## 📊 Student Performance Predictor using Multiple Linear Regression

-### 📝 Project Description:
+### 📝 Project Overview:

-This project uses **Multiple Linear Regression** to analyze and predict student performance based on academic, personal, and behavioral factors.
-By processing a dataset of student attributes like study hours, sleep duration, previous academic scores, and extracurricular activities, the model aims to forecast the **Performance Index** of students.
-This can help in identifying areas for improvement and guiding academic strategies.
+This project aims to **predict student academic performance** using **Multiple Linear Regression**, based on a combination of academic and lifestyle-related factors.
+By leveraging a structured dataset that includes features like study hours, sleep time, past scores, and involvement in extracurricular activities, the model estimates a student's **Performance Index**, which can be used for targeted academic guidance and intervention.

 ---

-### 🛠️ Built With:
+### 🛠️ Technologies Used:

 - Python
 - Pandas
 - NumPy